Sign Up for Our Newsletter!

 Gift Acknowledgment and Stewardship

 All accepted gifts will be acknowledged in accordance with IRS regulations and ZERO’s donor recognition standards.
 Donor restrictions and use designations will be honored to the extent they align with ZERO’s mission and policies.
 Commitments will be publicly recognized and/or commemorated consistent with a donor’s wishes and the policies approved by the Board of Directors.
-Requests by donors for anonymity will be honored.
+Requests for anonymity from donors will be honored.
 Permission to publicly recognize a donor and his/her gift will be assumed unless otherwise requested by the donor.

 Administrative Issues